sophon-crypto/fairstaking1kv/1kv-edst.md

 ### 6.1 project operation and maintenance transfer to Web3 1kV team

-If the project goes smoothly and the function is stable and complete, it will be transferred to Web3 1kV team after the support of KSM and dot is completed
+If the project goes well and the function is stable and complete, it will be transferred to Web3 1kV team after the project is finished.

 ## 7、 Hope for your support